-B. The contracting solicitation process conducted by the Exchange is based on the assessment of certain requirements, criteria and standards that: (i) the Exchange determines are reasonable and necessary for bidding Health Insurance Issuers to market, offer, and sell Qualified Health Plans through the Exchange, (ii) are set forth in the QHP Issuer 2015 Renewal Application (“Solicitation”) and/or (iii) are required under applicable laws, rules and regulations or otherwise necessary to meet the needs of enrollees in the Exchange, including, those set forth at 10 CCR § 6400 et seq. and 45 C.F.R.
+B. The Application process conducted by the Exchange is based on the assessment of certain requirements, criteria and standards that: (i) the Exchange determines are reasonable and necessary for bidding Health Insurance Issuers to market, offer, and sell Qualified Health Plans through the Exchange, (ii) are set forth in the Application and/or (iii) are required under applicable laws, rules and regulations or otherwise necessary to meet the needs of enrollees in the Exchange, including, those set forth at 10 CCR § 6400 et seq. and 45 C.F.R.
 Part § 155 et seq.;

-C. In connection with the evaluation of the responses to the Solicitation received from Health Insurance Issuers, the Exchange is required under 10 CCR § 6420 et seq. : (i) to evaluate the proposed QHP’s compliance with requirements imposed under the Solicitation, and (ii) to give greater consideration to potential QHPs that further the mission of the Exchange by promoting, among other items, the following: (1) affordability for the consumer and small employer – both in terms of premium and at point of care, (2) “value” competition based upon quality, service, and price, (3) competition based upon meaningful QHP choice and ability to demonstrate product differentiation within the required guidelines for standard benefit plans, (4) competition throughout the State, (5) alignment with Providers and delivery systems that serve the low-income population, (6) delivery system improvement, effective prevention programs and payment reform, and (7) long-term collaboration and cooperation between the Exchange and Health Insurance Issuers;
+C. In connection with the evaluation of the responses to the Application received from Health Insurance Issuers, the Exchange is required under 10 CCR § 6428 et seq. : (i) to evaluate the proposed QHP Issuer’s compliance with requirements imposed under the Application, and (ii) to give greater consideration to potential QHP Issuer’s that further the mission of the Exchange by promoting, among other items, the following: (1) affordability for the consumer and small employer – both in terms of premium and at point of care, (2) “value” competition based upon quality, service, and price, (3) competition based upon meaningful QHP Issuer choice and ability to demonstrate product differentiation within the required guidelines for standard benefit plans, (4) competition throughout the State, (5) alignment with Providers and delivery systems that serve the low-income population, (6) delivery system improvement, effective prevention programs and payment reform, and (7) long-term collaboration and cooperation between the Exchange and Health Insurance Issuers;

 D. Contractor is a Health Insurance Issuer authorized to provide Covered Services to Enrollees under applicable laws, rules and regulations pursuant to: (i) a certificate of authority issued by the California Department of Insurance (“CDI”) under § 699 et seq. of the California Insurance Code, and/or (ii) a licensed issued by the Department of Managed Health Care (“DMHC”) pursuant to the Knox-Keene Health Care Service Plan Act of 1975 (§ 1340 et seq. of the California Health and Safety Code).
 (Except as otherwise stated, references to “Codes” set forth herein shall refer to the laws of the State of California.);

-E. Based on the Exchange’s evaluation of the proposal submitted by Contractor in response to the Solicitation (“Proposal”) and its consideration of other factors required to be considered under applicable laws, rules and regulations and/or otherwise necessary to meet the needs of Enrollees, the Exchange intends to designate Contractor as a QHP Issuer (as defined at 10 CCR § 6410) pursuant to the Exchange’s determination that Contractor’s proposed QHPs meet the requirements necessary to provide health insurance coverage as a Certified QHP (as defined at 10 CCR § 6410) to qualified individuals and employers who purchase health insurance coverage through the Exchange;
+E. Based on the Exchange’s evaluation of the proposal submitted by Contractor in response to the Application (“Proposal”) and its consideration of other factors required to be considered under applicable laws, rules and regulations and/as otherwise necessary to meet the needs of Enrollees, the Exchange intends to designate Contractor as a QHP Issuer (as defined at 10 CCR § 6410) pursuant to the Exchange’s determination that Contractor’s proposed QHPs meet the requirements necessary to provide health insurance coverage as a QHP to qualified individuals and employers who purchase health insurance coverage through the Exchange;

-F. Contractor desires to participate in the Exchange as a QHP Issuer (as defined at 10 CCR § 6410); and
+F. Contractor desires to participate in the Exchange as a QHP Issuer; and

-G. Contractor and the Exchange desire to enter into this Agreement to set forth the terms and conditions of Contractor’s role as a QHP Issuer and operation of the Certified QHPs through the Exchange.
+G. Contractor and the Exchange desire to enter into this Agreement to set forth the terms and conditions of Contractor’s role as a QHP Issuer and operation of the QHPs through the Exchange.

 Article 1 -- General Provisions

 1.1 Purpose